 Employer reimbursement for paid leave

 Eligible employers are entitled to be reimbursed the amount of infectious disease emergency leave pay that they paid to their employees, up to $200 per employee per day taken.

 Employers can only claim reimbursement for individuals who are employees under the Employment Standards Act (ESA).
 Learn more about who is an employee under the ESA.

 Reimbursement is only for infectious disease emergency leave pay under the ESA.
 Employers are not entitled to be reimbursed for vacation pay although employees are entitled to vacation pay for the wages they earn while on the paid leave.

 Eligibility for reimbursement

-An employer’s eligibility to be reimbursed for paying infectious disease emergency leave depends on what other rights their employee has.
+An employer’s eligibility to be reimbursed for paying infectious disease emergency leave (IDEL) depends on what other rights their employee has.

 As of April 19, 2021, employers are eligible for reimbursement of paid infectious disease emergency leave taken by employees between April 19, 2021 and March 31, 2023 if they did not otherwise provide paid days under an employment contract that could be used for COVID-19 related reasons for which paid IDEL is available or any one of the following apply:

 An employer is eligible for reimbursement if the employee used some of their paid leave under their employment contract before April 19, 2021 so that they didn’t have at least three days of paid leave remaining.
 In this situation, the amount of reimbursement an employer would be entitled to depends on the number of days the employee has remaining under the employment contract.

 - If an employee had three days of paid leave under an employment contract and used all three before April 19, 2021, the employee would be entitled to three days of paid leave under the ESA and the employer could apply for reimbursement for these three days.

 - If an employee had three days of paid leave under an employment contract but only used two days before April 19, 2021, the employee would have one remaining day under their employment contract and would therefore be entitled to two days under the ESA and the employer could apply for reimbursement for these two days.